 Note: Professional development (PD) for new programs or innovative teaching methods – including cost of tuition, registration, economy travel, room and board at NPS rates, and the purchase of materials and supplies – will be considered.
 Applicants must be NPS employees.
 NEF recognizes that a group attending the same PD could have a greater impact.
 If a group seeks to attend the same PD opportunity, they should apply together on one application.

 NEF’s Large Grants support innovative and collaborative programs that will have a significant positive impact on students and/or staff, including either a broad or deep impact, and a lasting effect.
 Large grant recipients are eligible to request a second year of funding, for a total of $30,000 over a 2 year period.
 Applicants must fill out a new application for the second year and approval is not guaranteed.

-Please note that the NEF typically only funds one to three Large Grants per year and therefore has higher expectations for large grant projects.
+Please note that the NEF typically only funds a few large grants per year and therefore has higher expectations for these projects.

-Before submitting a Large Grant application, please contact us at email@example.com to confirm that the project you have in mind is appropriate for a Large Grant.
+Before submitting a Large Grant application, please contact Sarah Winig, the Administrative Director, at email@example.com to confirm that the project you have in mind is appropriate for a Large Grant.